paulbousquet/SmoothLP/README.md

          (scatter result1 time, c(l ) clp(l ) ms(i ) clc(black) mc(black) clw(medthick) legend(off) graphregion(fcolor(255 255 244))) if time<=`H'
 ```

 In most Macro settings, this IRF framework gives rise to an identification issue because of the endogeneity of $x$.
 One approach, referred to "identification through controls" in BB19, is to assume macro variables of interest evolve according to a VAR system, essentially allowing one to back out an exogenous shock to $x$ by conditioning on covariates $\boldsymbol{W}_t$.
 As they point out, with respect to the application with output and interest rates, this can be thought of as identifying shocks in a Taylor Rule.
-However, this identification through controls approach has grown less popular over time because of the reliance on stuctural assumptions -- LPs are attactive in the first place in part because the minimal structure imposed has shown to yield much less biased results in finite samples compared to VARs.
-However, even if we don't feel comfortable ascribing a causaul interpretation to what's being estimated, uncovering correlations is still important and it's quite easy to change the conditioning set to get an idea of how sensitive the results are.
+However, this identification through controls approach has grown less popular over time because of the reliance on stuctural assumptions -- LPs are attactive in the first place in part because the minimal structure imposed has been shown to yield much less biased results in finite samples compared to VARs.
+However, even if we don't feel comfortable ascribing a causal interpretation to what's being estimated, uncovering correlations is still important and it's quite easy to change the conditioning set to get an idea of how sensitive the results are.

 ## IV Extension